chinese-bbb/web-backend/docs/development.md

 > NOTE: each time someone submitting a commit, there will be a pre-commit hook to update `requirements.txt` by automation.
 > Contributors shouldn't update `requirements.txt` manually. **Be careful if you install/change dependencies but forget to update the base/dev requirements.**

-### Steps to evolve database schema

-1. Change Models which manages the source of truth schema.
-E.g, app/models.py

-2. `flask db migrate -m "posts table"`

-3. `flask db upgrade`

-Done!
-The database should have evolved schema.

 ### Steps to download a file from Elastic beanstalk (an EC2 instance)

 1. Find public DNS address first from ec2 dashboard on aws.com